 Hepatitis: Possible Outcomes

+According to St. Martins Veterinary Clinic, dogs and puppies can contract many different diseases, such as hepatitis.
 Hepatitis can cause liver failure and also attacks the kidneys, eyes and respiratory tract.
 Dogs that survive hepatitis will remain carriers of the disease and may suffer from blindness as a result of the infection.
 Symptoms include vomiting, diarrhea and changes in the cornea of the eye.

-Leptospirosis: Risks to People and Pets
+Risks to People and Pets

 Leptospirosis is a zoonotic disease, according to Purdue University's College of Veterinary Medicine.
 This means it is transmittable to humans by their pets.
 Dogs and people often contract leptospirosis through contaminated water.
 The disease causes fever and muscle weakness, vomiting and possibly kidney or liver failure in dogs.